🠈 L Brands 🠊

 In 1987, The Limited created the sister brand called Limited Too which they marketed to teens.
 The chain grew to 288 stores by 1995.
 During the 1990s, Limited Too began selling preteen clothing and discovered a gold mine.

-As you see, girls in their tweens (10-13) love clothes and still like shopping with mom.
-Mom has deep pockets.
-The company created the Justice brand for tween girls.
+Limited Too discovered that girls in their tweens still like shopping with mom.
+Tweens love clothes and mom has deep pockets.
+The company created the Justice brand just for tween girls.
 They rebranded this division to Tween Brands and had an IPO with the symbol TWB.
 TWB was acquired by Dress Barn in 2009.

 In 1990, The Limited created a brand called Bath and Body Works which sells scented soap, body care products and fragrances.